-Skipton Business Crime Reduction Partnership (BCRP) was initially launched in November 2014 by Skipton BID, Skipton Town Against Night-time Disorder (STAND), the local authorities, Shop-watch and Skipton Police.
+Skipton Business Crime Reduction Partnership (BCRP) was initially launched in November 2014 by Skipton BID, Stopping Trouble and Night-time Disorder (STAND), the local authorities, Shop-watch and Skipton Police.
 The Partnership was re-launched in January 2017 with Skipton BID taking over the cost of member access to a secure database and the rent of the digital radio (subject to availability).

 By working together, businesses in Skipton can discourage retail crime and anti-social behaviour and help the police catch criminals.
 The key to the success of the scheme is talking to each other and sharing information.

 We want businesses to prosper and attract more visitors and footfall into our beautiful Town!

 Many of our members are already signed up and are benefitting from accessing either the Shop-watch or STAND (Skipton’s pub-watch scheme) galleries.
 This is a secure intranet database of suspected and known offenders, such as shoplifters; and can help the police to identify individuals caught on CCTV acting suspiciously.
 The STAND gallery enables its members to exclude patrons from their premises who have been banned from a fellow member’s establishment, often for anti-social behaviour.

 Skipton BID has several radios for members to use free of charge (a cost is only incurred if stolen/lost or damaged).
 Retail outlets, pubs, cafes and restaurants can really benefit from this – if they notice someone stealing or acting in an unusual way, the radios can be used to warn others and we can act together to catch the culprit.
 This might also hopefully deter them from committing future crimes in the area.